 Similar to AOT, a type of monster called: Gastrea is driving the human race to extinction.

 Or I should say it has the potential to.
-Not the most original story, but the action, mystery, and mature themes make up for it.
+Not the most original story, but the action, mystery, and

 Easily one of the most enjoyable action series I’ve watched.

 A type of ancient relic, called: Tattoo’s are in danger of being captured by the Kingdom.